 Filotimo: the Greek word that has no translation.

-Did you know that there is a word in the Greek language that even the Greeks themselves have trouble agreeing on its single definition, and cannot be accurately translated into English?
-Filotimo describes a complex array of values, all held dearly in Greek culture.
-It is a core value that Greeks live by, which makes them “stand out” from the rest of the world as far as culture and hospitality go.
+Even the Greeks themselves have trouble agreeing on a single definition of this word.
+Filotimo describes a complex array of values, all held dearly in Greek culture, and can’t be accurately translated into English.
+It’s a core value that Greeks live by, which makes them “stand out” from the rest of the world as far as culture and hospitality go.
 Filotimo encompasses dignity, pride, and honor as well as the ideal actions and behaviors, hospitality, trust, and bonds between each other.
 When children display unconditional love and respect towards others, they are said to be displaying filotimo.
 It extends to include appreciation and admiration for ancestors and heritage.

-Greeks, as a culture, are extremely family orientated.
+Greeks, as a culture, are extremely family-orientated.
 Everything revolves around the family.
-Everyone is related to everyone, and so the typical celebrations such as weddings and baptisms can result in a guest list of over 1,000 people.
+Everyone is seen to be related to everyone else, and so celebrations such as weddings and baptisms can result in a guest list of over 1,000 people!
 When you’re invited to a wedding, your immediate family is invited, too — children included.
 A typical wedding ceremony begins between 6 and 8 p.m. with a religious service conducted by a Greek Orthodox priest followed by the Greek glenti (party) with live music and an abundance of Greek specialties such as lamb, pork, spaghetti, rice, tzatziki, salads, and wine.
 Everybody dances, from the oldest grandpa or grandma, right down to the youngest, who can barely walk.
 It seems Greeks were born with a passion for dancing.
 Don’t be surprised to see the priest on the dance floor, too!
-Myth – Greeks only eat lamb at celebrations such as weddings, baptisms, Christmas, and Easter!

 Name day celebrations are more common than birthdays in Greece.
 Throughout the year, the Greek Orthodox Church dedicates certain days of the year to celebrate its saints or martyrs.
 Most Greeks are named after a saint or martyr, so, on the designated saint’s day, if you’re named after that same saint, you’ll celebrate that day, inviting family and friends to celebrate with you.
 But how do Greeks choose names for their children?
 Tradition has it that children are, more commonly than not, named after their grandfathers or grandmothers.

-Unlike most Western cultures, you don’t need an invitation to drop in on a Greek friend or family at their home.
-Greek homes are open 24/7.
-As soon as your feet enter the door, you’ll be invited to sit down and offered something to eat and drink, no matter what time it is and no matter if you’ve already eaten.
-Unexpected visitors will also make an appearance since your friends probably already made calls, letting people know you are there and inviting them to join you.
-For this reason, every home has something hidden in its cupboard just waiting for that unexpected visitor.
+Unlike most Western cultures, you don’t need an invitation to drop in on a Greek friend or family member at their home.
+Greek homes are open 24/7 and offer the utmost hospitality.
+As soon as your feet enter the door, you’ll be invited to sit down and offered something to eat and drink, no matter the time.
+As a host, it’s expected that your visitors will invite their friends to join them at your house.
+Hospitality is highly prized.
+For this reason, every home has something hidden in the cupboard just waiting for that unexpected visitor.
 If you’ve been invited to dinner, make sure you go with an appetite.
 More likely than not, you’ll be offered at least four different courses, if not more!